Skip to Primary Content

 • Feline injection-site sarcoma

-• Localized cutaneous lymphoma in dogs and cats
+• Localized cutaneous lymphoma in dogs or cats

 • Plasmacytic tumors